ADOPT AN EMPLOYEE-FIRST COMMUNICATION PLAN

 3. Develop a secure online hub expressly for the acquired institution employees that becomes the primary source of merger-related information.
 Update it daily even if there is no new information to share.

-4. Offer a forum that enables employees to ask questions.
+4. Offer a forum that enables employees to ask questions about the merger.
 It’s normal and OK not to have all the answers right away, but it’s essential to let employees know that their concerns will be addressed.

 5. Implement merger management teams.